Skip to main content Skip to search Skip to search results

 Dates: 2 Jan.
 1926-30 Dec.
 1926

-Conditions Governing Access: From the Fonds: Access to the collection is subject to special conditions and is at the discretion of Matheson & Co.
+Conditions Governing Access: From the Fonds: Access to the collection is subject to special conditions and is at the discretion of Matheson and Co.
 Ltd, part of the Jardine Matheson Group.
 A statement of the conditions and an application form are available in the Manuscripts Reading Room.
 Printed copies of the form are available by post (please contact the University Library).
-An electronic version can also be found at https://www.lib.cam.ac.uk/files/jm_permission_form.pdf.
+An electronic version can also be found at https://www.lib.cam.ac.uk/files/jm_application_form_2024_02.pdf.
 Records described in the catalogue as being in a bad condition are in a fragile state that precludes them being made available to readers.
-Access to some records may be restricted under the terms of the Data Protection Act, 1998.
+Access is generally available to documents dated up to 1969.
+Access to some earlier records may be restricted under the terms of the Data Protection Act, 1998.

 File